 Over recent years there has been some progress in conventional cancer treatments with the development of newer therapies such as targeted therapies and immunotherapy.
 Despite this, the majority of treatment for most late-stage metastasized cancers still relies on chemotherapy and radiation with the goal of controlling symptoms rather than being curative.

-2. Choosing a Cancer Clinic in Mexico to find Breakthrough Treatments
+2. Choosing Cancer Clinics in Mexico to find Breakthrough Treatments

 In the U.S. and in many other countries, physicians are limited to practicing medicine within standard protocols referred to as “The Standard of Care.”